ArnaudHemmerle/FluoJupyter/README.md

 ### Determine the fit parameters
-See inside ```AnalysisFunctions.py```  and the section ```Quick description of the parameters``` of this file to have an explanation on the peak fitting.
+See inside ```lib/fit/```  and the section ```Quick description of the parameters``` of this file to have an explanation on the peak fitting.
 Here we detail a procedure which seems to be robust for determining the fit parameters, **when starting from a previous configuration.**

-1. Some parameters do not have to be fitted, and can be kept constant in our experimental configuration:
+1. So far these parameters could be kept at zero and did not have to be fitted:

 ```
-fano = 0.115
-epsilon = 0.0036
-tfb0 = 1e-5
-tfb1 = 1e-5
-twc0 = 1e-5
-twc1 = 1e-5
+tfb0 = 0. (do not cancel twc0 at the same time)
-fB = 1.0e-10
+fB = 0.
-gammaB = 1.0e10
+gammaB = 0.
 ```

 2. Linear background: